MicrosoftDocs/fabric-docs/docs/data-warehouse/limitations.md

 ## Limitations

 Data Warehousing in Microsoft Fabric is currently in preview.
 The focus of this preview is on providing a rich set of SaaS features and functionality tailored to all skill levels.
-The preview delivers on the promise of providing a "no knobs" experience through an open data format over a single copy of data.
+The preview delivers on the promise of providing a simplified experience through an open data format over a single copy of data.
 This release is not focused on performance, concurrency, and scale.
 Additional functionality will build upon the world class, industry-leading performance and concurrency story, and will land incrementally as we progress towards General Availability of data warehousing in [!INCLUDE [product-name](../includes/product-name.md)].

 General product limitations for Data Warehousing in Microsoft Fabric are listed in this article, with feature level limitations called out in the corresponding feature article.

-- At this time, there's limited T-SQL functionality.
-See [T-SQL surface area](tsql-surface-area.md) for a list of T-SQL commands that are currently not available.
+- <b>IMPORTANT</B> At this time, there's limited T-SQL functionality. and certain T-SQL commands can cause Warehouse corruption.
+See [T-SQL surface area](tsql-surface-area.md) for a list of T-SQL command limitations.
 - Warehouse Recovery capabilities are not available during Preview.

 For more limitations information in specific areas, see: